clickstorm/cs_seo/Documentation/Introduction/Index.rst

 - allow all languages for the x-default attribute
 - Define fallback images for Open Graph and Twitter Cards
 - Backend module in AngularJS to edit the properties directly
+- Another backend module to fill empty alternative text of images
 - Tracking with Google Analytics inc. download tracking
 - Tracking with Matomo (Piwik)